Chad A. Mirkin, Ph. D., Founder

 Dr. Thaxton holds a B.A. degree in Environmental Biology (1999, Summa Cum Laude, elected into Phi Beta Kappa), from the University of Colorado, Boulder.
 He received his M.D. and Ph.D. degrees (2004 and 2007, elected into Alpha Omega Alpha) from the Feinberg School of Medicine and Interdepartmental Biological Sciences programs, respectively, at Northwestern University.
 He is a member of the Institute for BioNanotechnology and Medicine and the International Institute of Nanotechnology at Northwestern.

-David A. Giljohann, Ph.D., Principal Scientist, Chief Operating Officer
+David A. Giljohann, Ph.D., Principal Scientist, Chief Executive Officer

 Sergei Gryaznov, Ph.D., Chief Technology Officer